silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

   * Linux/Unix/BSD
   * Microsoft Windows XP SP3, Vista, Windows 7, Server 2008, Server 2008 R2
   * Mac OS X 10.4+

-### Does SilverStripe 3 work with PHP 7.3+?
-SilverStripe 3.7.3 or greater will work with PHP 7.2 and 7.3.
-Silverstripe 3.6.x is compatible with PHP 7.0 and 7.1, and SilverStripe 3.5 or lower will only work with PHP 5.3 - 5.6.

 ## Web server hardware requirements